janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 3/Session 3 Notes.md

 Solution:

-- size is 16 bytes, not 12 due to alignment where 4 bytes of padding is added next to the 4 bytes of variable firstEmpty e.g.: &firstempty --> 0xAABBCCDD11223344 --> 4 bytes of firstEmpty + 4 bytes of padding
+- size is 16 bytes, not 12 due to alignment where 4 bytes of padding areadded next to the 4 bytes of variable firstEmpty e.g.: &firstempty --> 0xAABBCCDD11223344 --> 4 bytes of firstEmpty + 4 bytes of padding

 | 0xAABBCCDD11223344 | 4 bytes of firstEmpty | 4 bytes of padding               |